 The Navy SEALs in Metal Gear Solid 2: Sons of Liberty were doing pretty well until a super-speed vampire and a woman packing an energy shield and a BFG came along).
 To be even more fair, it did turn out that the Patriots sent them in so they would fail.

-In Metal Gear Solid 4, Snake is held up by an apparent Mook and obediently drops his gun, then turns to face his attacker.
+In Metal Gear Solid 4: Guns of the Patriots, Snake is held up by an apparent Mook and obediently drops his gun, then turns to face his attacker.
 He promptly notices that the safety on the mook's gun is still on and points this out, calling him a rookie.
 The rookie instantly corrects Snake, stating that he's a ten-year vet.
 A noticeably confused Snake immediately disarms the rookie and throws him to the ground, wondering how he managed to make it ten years.
 Oddly enough, despite his bumbling nature, the guy is not a Red Shirt, confusing Snake even more (he is actually recurring Joke Character Johnny Sasaki).
 Even more baffling, this goofball gets Snake's girl, Merryl whom many expected he'd be shipped with.
 He turns out to be something of a badass during the game's conclusion.
 Also in 4, gameplay occurs between a PMC and local army.
 Both sides are guilty of spawning and then running in front of snipers, gun emplacements, and die quickly.

 In Metal Gear: Ghost Babel for the Game Boy Color, Snake is meant to assisted by a platoon of Delta Force commandos.
 They (You've guessed it) are wiped out before you've got through the first stage.